 2019 Kincade Fire brings new questions about bear habitat

 Meghan contacted Michelle Cooper, the preserve manager and resident biologist, to collect bear scat from Modini Preserve.
-This was shortly after the Nuns Fire in 2018 and before the Kincade Fire in 2019, which significantly altered the landscape.
+This was shortly after the Tubbs Fire in 2017 and before the Kincade Fire in 2019, which significantly altered the landscape.